By Justin Chia

 As DataOps is a methodology, it can vary depending on its industry and application.
 However, the DataOps Manifesto has set forth 18 principles of DataOps.

-Here are the 18 DataOps Principles (summarized):
+Here are the 18 DataOps principles (summarized):

 DataOps strives to give customers the highest priority through quick and continuous delivery of data insights.